sal55/langs/candm.md

 ````
     type int F(int a, int b);
 ````
-However, compilers limit what can be done with does; some allow it to be used to declare multiple functions sharing the same signature, just different names; one or two allow function definitions too.
-It's all too confusing for M, which allows conventional functions only.
+However, compilers limit what can be done with these; some allow it to be used to declare multiple functions sharing the same signature, just different names; one or two allow function definitions too.
+It's all too confusing for M, which only has conventional functions.

 **99** On the subject of typedefs, probably few know you can do this too:
 ````